ateeqdev/web3_of_the_day/README.md

 I'm learning blockchain and journal a subset of what I learned in a day here

+#### March 13, 2022 (Day 69): Solidity: assembly
+To directly interact with the EVM, Solidity has a keyword called assembly that can be used to run low level instructions
+Example: mload to load the word located at the given memory address

 #### March 12, 2022 (Day 68): Solidity: abi.encode vs abi.encodePacked
 abi.encodePacked returns smallest encoded string
   - Used when saving space is required given that this will not be used to call contracts